SEC logo

 • A culture of continuous learning will also help the sector to navigate changes and retain an engaged workforce.

-Outcomes from the forum will help shape the Victorian Government’s first-of-its-kind Victorian Energy Jobs Plan, ensuring Victoria’s workforce meets the needs of our energy transition and investments.
+Outcomes from the forum helped shape the Victorian Government’s first-of-its-kind Victorian Energy Jobs Plan, ensuring Victoria’s workforce meets the needs of our energy transition and investments.

-The plan will prioritise practical actions to address gaps and workforce shortfalls, and position Victoria as a renewable energy workforce leader.
+The plan prioritises practical actions to address gaps and workforce shortfalls, and position Victoria as a renewable energy workforce leader.

 Post-event report